The Australian Murray Grey - Accidental Heroes

 Temperament - Murray Greys are generally quiet, easy to handle and ideal for a new cattle breeder.

 Calving ease - Calves are generally small and minimise the necessity for assistance in calving.

-Before the advent of crossbred cattle, Murray Greys were, percentage wise, the dominant winners of carcass and taste competitions..
+Before the advent of crossbred cattle, Murray Greys were, percentage wise, the dominant winners of carcase and taste competitions.
 For many years, they dominated these and hoof competitions.

 Murray Greys produce a marbled beef carcase of a high dress-out percentage, with a consistent quality and tenderness.

 In 1967, three Murray Grey carcases were exhibited at the Smithfield Show in the UK.
-They came first, second and third in the Commonwealth carcass competition.
+They came first, second and third in the Commonwealth carcase competition.
 Similar success was obtained in the USA.